thebeebop/nc-news/README.md

 # The Daily Dose (Northcoders News)
 A social news aggregation, web content rating, and discussion website.
 Built in Javascript using React.
+This app was created during the Northcoder's 'front-end project' phase.

 The API used for this application was created during my back-end project when studying with Northcoders: